Ekkehard-Schulze/indoor-climate-logger/README.md

 1. A Repl command to stop write mode is _import os; os.rename("/boot.py", "/boot.bak")_ followed by a reset.
 Now the filesystem is fully accessible from the PC via USB, however the logger can no longer write to its file system.
-The write attempt triggers an exception.
-This is used to harvest the logged data from non WiFi enabled loggers.
+This mode is used to harvest the logged data from non WiFi enabled loggers.
 This setting can also be issued via the USB- serial connection using the _switch_RPiPico_to_USB_read_log_mode.py_ script on the PC, when the controller is attached via USB.